ChipmunkMC/DeviousMod/README.md

 ## Modules

+- AntiAnnoying (Prevents common annoyances)
+- AntiIcu (Prevents you from being icu controlled)
+- AntiMute (Prevents you from being muted)
+- AutoAfk (Automatically un/marks you as AFK when you un/focus the window)
+- AutoCommandSpy (Automatically re/enables CommandSpy)
+- AutoOp (Automatically re-ops you when you lose operator status)
+- AutoVanish (Automatically maintains vanish status)
+- ClientsideBookViewer (Views books fully clientside to evade TotalFreedomMod restrictions on the reading of books)
 - ClientsideInventory (does not inform the server of any updates you make to your inventory unless necessary and ignores any updates it may make) (creative only)
-- ItemLogger (logs the NBT of items that other players hold)
 - CommandPlaceholders (executes every command suggestion)
 - ConnectionErrorCanceller (ignores connection errors)
+- DiscardScreenCloses (Discards screen close packets sent by the server)
+- GamemodeEnforcer (Enforces the player's requested gamemode)
+- Interceptor (Prints the raw bytes received by/sent to the client in console output)
+- ItemLogger (logs the NBT of items that other players hold)
+- KaboomPanoramas (Replaces the vanilla panoramas with those of Kaboom clones)
-- Logos (just a watermark)
+- Logos (Displays a DeviousMod watermark in the top left of your screen)
 - Monitor (displays gamemode changes & server lag status)
+- MovementEnforcer (Prevents you from being teleported)
 - NoItemUseCooldown (removes the cooldown between using items)
+- NoRender (Disables rendering of certain game aspects)
+- OurWorldInNBT (experimental module which allows you to see the NBT of tile entities) (requires operator)
 - TrueSight (allows you to see invisible entities)
-- OurWorldInNBT (experimental module which allows you to see the NBT of tile entities) (requires operator)

 # Commands

 - /bval - Use the hashing system of a Kaboom bot.